 Early Origins of the lavinder family

 Important Dates for the lavinder family

 This web page shows only a small excerpt of our lavinder research.
-Another 61 words (4 lines of text) covering the year 1273 is included under the topic Early lavinder History in all our PDF Extended History products and printed products wherever possible.
+Another 61 words (4 lines of text) covering the years 127 and 1273 are included under the topic Early lavinder History in all our PDF Extended History products and printed products wherever possible.

 lavinder Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name lavinder has appeared include Lavender, Lavendar and others.

 Early Notables of the lavinder family (pre 1700)

 More information is included under the topic Early lavinder Notables in all our PDF Extended History products and printed products wherever possible.

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name lavinder arrived in North America very early:

 lavinder Settlers in United States in the 18th Century

 - John Lavinder, who landed in Virginia in 1723

 - ^ Filby, P. William, Meyer, Mary K., Passenger and immigration lists index : a guide to published arrival records of about 500,000 passengers who came to the United States and Canada in the seventeenth, eighteenth, and nineteenth centuries.
 1982-1985 Cumulated Supplements in Four Volumes Detroit, Mich. : Gale Research Co., 1985, Print (ISBN 0-8103-1795-8)